Eurex-Clearing-Messaging-Interfaces/C-Code-Examples/README.md

 The code responsible for sending requests / receiving responses is in the files `RequestResponse.h` and `RequestResponse.cpp`.
 This code handles only AMQP 1.0.

+# Integration tests

+The project is using Travis-CI and Circle CI to run its own integration tests.
+The tests are executed against Docker images which contain the AMQP broker with configuration corresponding to Eurex Clearing FIXML Interface.
+The details of the integration tests can be found in the .travis.yml and circle.yml files.

 # Documentation

 More details about C++ APIs and code examples can be found in the Volume B of Eurex Clearing Messaging Interfaces documentation on [Eurex Clearing website](http://www.eurexclearing.com/clearing-en/technology/eurex-release14/system-documentation/system-documentation/861464?frag=861450).